NG-GS: NeRF-Guided 3D Gaussian Splatting Segmentation¶

 Loss & Training¶

 The total loss is \(\mathcal{L}_{total} = \mathcal{L}_{align} + \lambda_m \mathcal{L}_{mask} + \lambda_c \mathcal{L}_{cont} + \lambda_s \mathcal{L}_{smth}\).
-Both NeRF and 3DGS are jointly trained using the Adam optimizer.
-A local 7×7 variance term in the boundary region is used to promote spatial smoothness within the alignment loss.
+Both NeRF and 3DGS are trained jointly using the Adam optimizer, and local \(7 \times 7\) variance terms in boundary regions are used to promote spatial smoothness in the alignment loss.

 Key Experimental Results¶